Toxic Free Schools

 This bill helps eliminate equity barriers by improving transparency around pesticides on school grounds.

-How will this bill improve IPM in schools?
+How will the Toxic Free Schools bill improve IPM in schools?

 Department of Education has never been funded to implement IPM in schools.
-This bill will give the department resources under the Healthy and Safe Schools Act.
+The Toxic Free Schools bill will give the department resources under the Healthy and Safe Schools Act.

 Who will coordinate the new policy?